Kurt Held: Early life

 Kläber was born in Jena on 4 November 1897, the son of Hermann Kläber, a construction foreman.
 He left school at the age of 14 and began apprenticed as a locksmith and later trained to be a mechanic at Zeiss.
 Kläber joined the Wandervogelbewegung and traveled through many countries of Europe.

-Kläber's travels ended with the outbreak of World War I. He joined the German Army and fought in war, where he was wounded and contracted typhoid fever.
+Kläber's travels ended with the outbreak of World War I. He joined the German Army and fought in the war, during which he was wounded and contracted typhoid fever.

 Politics

-Upon returning from the war.
-Kläber joined the Communist Party of Germany (KPD) and the Spartakusbund.
+Upon returning from the war, Kläber joined the Communist Party of Germany (KPD) and the Spartakusbund.
 He participated in armed uprisings in Halle, Hamburg and Berlin as well as in the strike against the Kapp-Putsch.
 Kläber earned his living as a traveling book salesmen for the Thüringen Ministry of Culture, specializing in political literature: social critical lyrics, as well as novels depicting the hardships of the working class.
 He published his first volume of workers poetry “Neue Saat” (new seed) in 1919.
 In 1923, Kläber traveled to the United States and spent a year touring, giving lectures and studying the situation of workers in the USA.
 Kläber's experiences in the USA became his first novel written in 1923, which wasn't published until 1927 “Passagiere der III.
 Klasse” (Third Class Passengers).

 Back in Germany in 1924, Kläber married the writer and professional storyteller Lisa Tetzner.
 Together they traveled promoting communist literature.
 Kläber became famous as a working-class writer with the collection of socially critical stories Barrikaden an der Ruhr (Barricades on the Ruhr), published in 1925, which was targeted by censorship.
 In addition to writing, giving lectures and editing magazines and books Kläber also worked in mines near Köln, as well as other jobs to aid his understanding of the working class laborers.
 He joined the Bund proletarisch-revolutionäre Schriftsteller (the Association of Proletarian-Revolutionary Authors) and was one of the publishers of the journal regularly sent to their members, Linkskurve.
 Kläber gained a reputation as a leading authority on Communist literature.

 As a known opponent of Nazism, Kläber was arrested the day after the Reichstag fire and incarcerated.
 He escaped to Carona in the canton of Ticino, Switzerland.
-In 1938, Kläber left the KPD as a reaction to the Stalinist orientated party line.
+In 1938, Kläber left the KPD in reaction to the increasingly Stalinist orientation of the party line.